-I’m Iranian (and proud to be!), which means the Kingdom of Morocco never issued me a visa to be at the ETRA 2026 in person!
-Anyway, my co-authors and lab mates are there presenting our works.
+I’m Iranian (and proud to be!), which in practice meant that the Kingdom of Morocco neither issued nor formally denied my visa application for attending ETRA 2026 in person.
+I called them and was told I should “just wait,” and they never replied to any of my follow-up emails.
+Anyway, my co-authors and lab mates are there presenting our work.
 Below are the posters, code, and links to each paper.

 How Close Can You Go?
 Minimum Eye-to-Screen Distance for EyeLink 1000 Plus